Applied Behavior Analysis Track

 Behavior analysis is the experimental analysis of behavior.
 Applied Behavior Analysis (ABA) is the design, implementation and evaluation of environmental modifications to produce socially significant improvements in behavior.
 ABA involves the direct observation, measurement and functional analysis of the relations between environment variables and behavior.
 ABA is based on sound scientific principles and has a solid research foundation that proves its effectiveness.
 Learn more about behavior analysis.

-Students who choose the ABA track are interested in applied behavior analysis, and are either interested in becoming eligible to sit for the certification exam conducted by the Behavior Analyst Certification Board (BACB) ® or in pursuing a doctorate in applied behavior analysis.
+Students who choose the ABA track are interested in applied behavior analysis, and are either interested in becoming eligible to sit for the certification exam conducted by the Behavior Analyst Certification Board (BACB) ®.

-Students wishing to pursue a doctorate in applied behavior analysis should apply under the applied behavior analysis track, but indicate in a cover letter that they ultimately wish to apply to a doctorate program in ABA.
+Students wishing to pursue a doctorate in behavior analysis should indicate in a cover letter that they ultimately wish to apply to a doctorate program in behavior analysis.

 Applied Behavior Analysis Faculty